Al Bowlly: Career

-After a series of odd jobs in South Africa, including barber and jockey, he sang in a dance band led by Edgar Adeler on a tour of South Africa, Rhodesia, India and the Dutch East Indies during the mid-1920s.
+After a series of odd jobs in Colesburg, South Africa, including barber and jockey, he sang in a dance band led by Edgar Adeler on a tour of South Africa, Rhodesia, India and the Dutch East Indies during the early to mid-1920s.
+His main role was as guitarist.
 He was fired from the band in Soerabaja, Dutch East Indies.

-Jimmy Liquime hired him to sing with the band in India and Singapore.
+Jimmy Lequime hired Bowlly to sing with his band in India and Singapore at Raffles Hotel.
+When he left Lequime, it was with the pianist Monia Liter, the two of them travelling to Germany, where they played with Arthur Briggs and his Savoy Syncopators, Fred Bird's Salon Symphonic Jazz Band, and George Carhart's New Yorkers Jazz Orchestra.
 In 1927 Bowlly made his first record, a cover version of "Blue Skies" by Irving Berlin that was recorded with Adeler in Berlin, Germany.
-During the next year, he worked in London, with the orchestra of Fred Elizalde.
+During the next year, Bowlly worked in London, with the orchestra of Fred Elizalde.

-The onset of the Great Depression in 1929 resulted in Bowlly losing his job; he returned to several months of busking to survive.
-In the 1930s, he signed two contracts – one in May 1931 with Roy Fox, singing in his live band for the Monseigneur Restaurant, a stylish restaurant on Piccadilly in London, the other a record contract with bandleader Ray Noble in November 1930.
+Bowlly moved to Britain, where in July 1928 he joined Fred Elizalde's band at the Savoy Hotel, London until 1929.
+He went on to play with various bands on a temporary basis, before gaining more regular employment in May 1931 with Roy Fox, singing in his live band for the Monseigneur Restaurant, a stylish restaurant on Piccadilly in London, and with bandleader Ray Noble in November 1930.

 During the next four years, he recorded over 500 songs.
 By 1933, Lew Stone had ousted Fox as the Monseigneur's bandleader and Bowlly was singing Stone's arrangements with Stone's band.
-After much radio exposure and a successful British tour with Stone, Bowlly was inundated with demands for appearances and gigs – including undertaking a solo British tour – but continued to make most of his recordings with Noble.
+After much radio exposure and a successful British tour with Stone, Bowlly was now Britain's top singer, and was inundated with demands for appearances and gigs – including undertaking a solo British tour – but continued to make most of his recordings with Noble.
 There was considerable competition between Noble and Stone for Bowlly's time.
 For much of the year, Bowlly spent the day in the recording studio with Noble's band, rehearsing and recording, then the evening with Stone's band at the Monseigneur.
 Many of these recordings with Noble were issued in the United States by Victor, which meant that by the time Noble and Bowlly came to America, their reputation had preceded them.

-Bowlly performed in England with his band, the Radio City Rhythm Makers.
-By 1937, the band had broken up when vocal problems were traced to a wart in his throat, briefly causing him to lose his voice.
-Separated from his wife and with his band dissolved, he borrowed money from friends and travelled to New York City for surgery.